 So, you’re ready to quit smoking – congratulations!
+Here are some ideas for getting started and getting prepared.

 Making the decision to give it a go is a huge step: well done!
 Before you dive in, here are some steps you can take to boost your chances of smokefree success.